MikeRogers0/MikeRogersIO/source/blog/2020-03-04-active-job-first-enqueued-at.html.md

   index: true
 ---

-I had a really cool Ruby on Rails ActiveJob task recently where I needed to know the exact time when the job was originally enqueued at (i.e. when `perform_later` was called).
+I recently had a Ruby on Rails ActiveJob task where I needed to know the exact time when the job was originally enqueued at (i.e. when `perform_later` was called).

-Initially I passed an argument with the current time when I call `perform_later`.
-That solution proved really messy, as every time I queued up the job I had to pass the additional time argument.
-It also wasn't very easy to quickly implement onto other projects & jobs.
+Initially I passed an additional argument with the current time to the `perform_later` method call.
+That solution proved really messy, as I was needlessly passing the same argument in everywhere.
+It also wasn't particularly quick to implement onto other projects & jobs.

-After a bit of documentation exploration, I then came across a [`enqueued_at`](https://api.rubyonrails.org/classes/ActiveJob/Core.html) method which is available out of the box with ActiveJob.
-However, as I experimented with this method I noticed in the event of a job retried due to an exception the `enqueued_at` value would be updated.
+After a bit of exploration through the documentation, I came across a [`enqueued_at`](https://api.rubyonrails.org/classes/ActiveJob/Core.html) method which is available out of the box with ActiveJob.
+However, as I experimented with this method I noticed if a job had to be retried due to an exception, the `enqueued_at` value would be updated to the time it had been enqueued to be retried again.

-## Getting initial time the job was enqueued
+## Getting the initial time the job was enqueued

-I found the cleanest solution to solve this was to add a little `attr_writer` to my `ApplicationJob` class, which we use to add an extra value in when a job is [serialized](https://github.com/rails/rails/blob/eca6c273fe2729b9634907562c2717cf86443b6b/activejob/lib/active_job/queue_adapters/sidekiq_adapter.rb#L26) & passed onto Sidekiq.
+I found the cleanest solution to solve this was to add a little `attr_writer` to my `ApplicationJob` class, which I pass as an extra value in when a job is [serialized](https://github.com/rails/rails/blob/eca6c273fe2729b9634907562c2717cf86443b6b/activejob/lib/active_job/queue_adapters/sidekiq_adapter.rb#L26) & passed onto Sidekiq.

 ```ruby
 # app/jobs/application_job.rb